 The human immuno virus is the culprit behind AIDS (autoimmune deficiency syndrome).
 HIV is an unusual virus because it specifically attacks your immune system, compromising your body’s ability to fight infections, including gum disease infections, which can suddenly erupt once your immune system is affected.

+About 1 million people in the US (0.3% of the population) have HIV, but as much as 15% of them don’t know they have it.
 If you have engaged in high-risk behaviors or have symptoms of HIV infection, you need to get tested to eliminate this possibility.

 Dengue fever is very rare in the US.
 However, it is widespread in tropical areas, and you can catch it essentially anywhere, including tropical Asia, Africa, Central and South America, even southern Mexico, such as visiting the Mayan ruins around Cancun.
 Dengue fever doesn’t really “infect” the gums, but if you have contracted the disease, you might notice excessive bleeding around the gums.